 I think this is why I was so fascinated to not only build my tree upwards but also outwards as well.

-Expanding my family tree has certainly helped me because I have made contact with a number of distant cousins.
+Expanding my family tree has certainly helped me because I have made contact with several distant cousins.

-With my research I could clearly see how these cousins were related to me.
+With my research, I could see how these cousins were related to me.

 Collect your information and then assimilate!